Joseph Marmette

 Joseph-Étienne-Eugène Marmette (October 25, 1844 – May 7, 1895) was a Canadian novelist and historian.

 Life

 Born in Montmagny, Canada East, Marmette was educated at the Séminaire de Québec and Regiopolis College.
 He started studying law at the Université Laval but did not complete his studies.
 Instead he became a clerk in the office of the Treasury of the provincial government.
-In 1882, he moved to Europe when he was appointed a special agent for immigration for Switzerland and France.
-While in Europe, he was appointed Canadian archivist in France.
-He was succeeded by Édouard Richard.